Gabaldonlab/longHam/README.md

 - -r In the last step the user can choose to provide a reference genome independently assembled.
 This will only be used by Ragout to provide a more complete assembly.

 <i> All paths included should be full paths, relative paths will not work </i>

+## Outputs

+The main results of longHam.py will be stored in the assemblies folder within the folder you provided with the -o option.
+There you will find a collection of assemblies performed by the different programs.
+The ones named ragoutXXXX are the combined assemblies and it is up to you to choose which assembly is the one you prefer to use.
+Ragout will only join assemblies that have a similar genome size to the one provided.
+If none of the assemblies reach this size, Ragout will not run and you will be left with a set of primary assemblies.